smallbasic/smallbasic.github.io/_build/pages/course_gtl.markdown

 **EX6.BAS**

 ```
-10 REM Ordre IF – THEN – ELSE
+10 REM Command IF – THEN – ELSE
 20 CLS
-30 PRINT “EDAT?”
+30 PRINT "AGE?"
 40 INPUT A
 50 IF A>17 THEN PRINT "ADULT" ELSE PRINT "MINOR"